RB Leipzig: Expansion

-Training center
+Training centre

 In 2010, Red Bull announced its intention to engage long term in Leipzig.
-In this context the club sought a location for a training center and a youth academy.
-Towards the end of the year, the club made concrete plans to invest 30 million euros in a training center comprising six pitches, offices and a youth academy.
+In this context the club sought a location for a training centre and a youth academy.
+Towards the end of the year, the club made concrete plans to invest 30 million euros in a training centre comprising six pitches, offices and a youth academy.
 The training center was to be located at Cottaweg, partly on the area of the naturally protected riparian forest Leipziger Auwald and the site of the traditional fair Leipziger Kleinmesse.
 The plans met objections and concerns from environmental organizations and from the current users of the area, a Leipzig fairground association and the football club BSV Schönau 1983.
 After negotiations, the City of Leipzig agreed to the plans on 15 December 2010.
 RB Leipzig and the city of Leipzig later announced that the club was going to invest in an area of 92,000 square meters.

 The construction was to be carried out in two phases and began in March 2011.
 During the first phase, three natural turf pitches, one artificial turf pitch and an artificial hill for physical exercises were built.
 All four pitches were installed with floodlights, irrigation system and soil heating.
 Pitch one was also provided with four 38-meter masts producing HD-compatible lightning for optimal television broadcasts.
 Locker rooms, sanitary facilities and weight rooms were installed in 60 containers, totaling 720 square meters.
 The first section of the training center was opened in August 2011.

 The second phase of construction began in January 2014.
 The plans for the second phase were set to create one of Germany's largest training centers for an estimated cost of 35 million euros.
 Involved in the project was the Dortmund based architect Christoph Helbich, who had previously been involved in the building of a new training center for Borussia Dortmund.
 For the second phase, the training center was to be expanded with two pitches, an area for goalkeeping practices and a three-story 13,500 square meters sports complex, meant to offer amenities for all RB Leipzig teams, from the U8 team to the professional team.
 In addition, pitch one was to be provided with a covered grandstand with at least 1,000 seats, for A- and B-junior matches.